-There is a suitable alternative to the COUNTA and that is the COUNTIF function.
-COUNTIF function will let you define criteria for the range of cells and so you’ll have the room for instructing the function to exclude empty cells while counting.
+There is a suitable alternative to the COUNTA, and that is the COUNTIF function.
+COUNTIF function will let you define criteria for the range of cells so you’ll have the room for instructing the function to exclude empty cells while counting.

 ➤ After pressing Enter, you’ll get the return value as 8.